cprocino/Aquaponics/README.md

 ## Planning
  ### Goal
- our goal was to make a Pid system that keeps the water level of our controlled tank a constant.
+ Our goal was to make a Pid system that keeps the water level of our controlled tank constant.

  ### criteria
- we had to make a PID system and for us that meant PIDing using valves and pumps to keep the water level of a small tank.
+ We had to make a PID system and for us that meant PIDing using valves and pumps to keep the water level of a small tank.

   ### success statement
-  This project will be success if the water level is constant enough to keep an aquaponics system afloat (pun intened).
+  This project will be successful if the water level is constant enough to keep an aquaponics system afloat (pun intended).

-  ### planing documentation
+  ### planning documentation
 our planning was rather simple as the main construction of our project was largely already made.
 The below pictures are our initial very rough sketch of the basis of our project, it will make much more sense once one views the completed project.
 The sketchs are faithful to our final project with the exception of the monitored tank being suspended instead of laying on some wood on the bottom

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/14a5ad63-bd11-4430-85fb-e59f7401c26c" height="200">